-- -Index linked and unit linked life insurance; - -Life insurance (excluding index linked and unit linked); - Non-life insurance (health) licensed since October 2019.
-Sales activities should start in the first half of 2020.
+- -Index linked and unit linked life insurance; - -Life insurance (excluding index linked and unit linked); - -Non-life insurance (health) licensed since October 2019.
+No contracts have been sold in 2020, market development is progressing.

-These correspond to the following statutory lines of business as defined by law in Liechtenstein:
+These correspond to the following statutory lines of business as defined by law1 in Liechtenstein: